Triangulations of polygons and stacked simplicial complexes: separating their Stanley-Reisner ideals: Stacked simplicial complexes

 Let $X$ be a simplicial complex on a set $A$.
 In the previous section we used $V$ for the vertex set of $X$, but in the sequel we reserve $V$ for the vertex set of the hypertree $T$ associated to the stacked simplicial complex $X$.
 In other words $V$ is an index set for the facets of $X$.

-We show that $I_X$ may be successively separated to an ideal $I_{X^\prime}$, where $X^\prime$ is a stacked simplicial complex of dimension two less then the number of facets $|V|$.
+We show that $I_X$ may be successively separated to an ideal $I_{X^\prime}$, where $X^\prime$ is a stacked simplicial complex of dimension two less than the number of facets $|V|$.
 (See Figure~\ref{figfour} for two examples of such $X^\prime$.)